syfr-512/space-dodge-8086/README.md

 1. Install MASM or TASM (available online, or bundled with DOSBox packs).

-2. In DOSBox, navigate to the game folder: mount c path\to\space-dodge-8086
+2. In DOSBox, mount & then navigate to the game folder:
-c:
+i. mount c path\to\space-dodge-8086 ii. c:

 3. Assemble the source:
 masm SDODGE.ASM;